 Reasons for Lodging a Caveat

-If you have an estate or interest in land through which registration of another dealing cannot protect, you may consider lodging a caveat to protect your legal position.
+If you have an interest in land that you cannot protect through other means, like registration, you may consider lodging a caveat to protect your legal position.
 This is known as a caveatable interest.
-You must ensure that you have a genuine interest at the time you are lodging the caveat.
+Importantly, ensure you have a genuine interest at the time you are lodging the caveat.

 Each state and territory has an individual system of lodging caveats.
-For example, in NSW, the Real Property Act 1900 governs caveats.
-When a caveat is lodged at the Land & Property Information (LPI), it effectively prevents the registration of further dealings on the property’s title until the caveat:
+In New South Wales (NSW), the Real Property Act 1900 governs caveats.
+When a caveat is lodged, it effectively prevents the registration of further dealings on the property’s title until one of the following:

-Any person with an interest in land or wishes to claim an estate may lodge a caveat.
-A person who has an Australian court order restraining the registered proprietor from dealing with a property can also lodge a caveat.
+Any person interested in the land or wishing to make a claim on an estate may lodge a caveat.
+A person with an Australian court order restraining the registered proprietor from dealing with a property can also lodge one.

 What Detail Does a Caveat Require?